sunshine299/portfolio/README.md

 # My Portfolio

 Welcome!
-Here, you may find a collection of some of my projects I have worked on, showcasing my skills in various areas (Python, Data Analysis, Data Cleaning, Machine Learning).
+Here, you may find a collection of some of my projects I have worked on, showcasing my skills in various areas (Python, Data Analysis, Data Cleaning, Machine Learning, User Interface Development, Software Development).

 ## Table of Contents